The Measure of Deception: An Analysis of Data Forging in Machine Unlearning: Case Study: Linear Regression and Shallow Neural Networks

 where $A \coloneqq\bm v^T\rho(\bm W\bm x)-y $ and we use the fact that $\rho(\bm w_j^T\bm z)\neq0$ indicates $\rho'(\bm w_j^T\bm z)=1$.
 Then substituting into \eqref{eq:exact1nn1} and \eqref{eq:exact1nn2} for $\bm z$, we have

 Both equations lead to $ A = \left(\alpha(\bm z,t)\,c-t\right)\,\alpha(\bm z,t)$ with $c\coloneqq\bm v^T\rho\left(\bm W\,\bm x\right)$ which coincides with \eqref{quadr} for linear regression.
 Proceeding as in \Cref{prop:lr-ex}, we conclude that $S_0$ is of measure zero. \end{proof} Exact forging in one-layer neural networks exhibits a similar structure to the linear regression case (\Cref{prop:lr-ex}), and suggests a similar phenomenon might occur for $\epsilon$ forging.
-As in the linear regression analysis, the next proposition bounds the measure of the forging set $S_\epsilon$ defined in \Cref{def:nn-eps-forging} restricted to an open ball of radius $R$.
+The next proposition bounds the measure of the forging set $S_\epsilon$ defined in \Cref{def:nn-eps-forging} restricted to a cylinder $\mathcal{C}_R$ in $\mathbb{R}^{d+1}$.
 We provide a proof-sketch and defer the full proof to Appendix~\ref{pf-sec3}.